The Best Ways to Work From Home With Your Partner

 Work out who gets the shower, and when.

 As mentioned above, when we both commuted to offices, our schedules were staggered.
+Now that we both work from home, we need to set up a new work from home schedule that worked for the both of us.
 I got dibs on the shower and we had no conflicts for use of our bathroom while getting ready.

 What we suggest: Base your shower schedule on video meetings, morning preferences and time.
 It pays to set some limits, so there’s no confusion.